 The quarry holds Environment Protection Licence 13012 administered by the Environment Protection Authority covering all scheduled activities undertaken at the Quarry (Appendix B).
 The licence anniversary date for EPL 13012 is 13th July each year.
-The licence was varied on 12th July 2018 to reflect the requirements of the development consent.
+The licence was varied on 12th July 2018 to reflect the requirements of the development consent 2017/108663.
 The variations covered noise assessment locations and limits, hours of operation, and the requirement for an additional PM10 monitor.
+There were no changes to the EPL during the reporting period.